huawei-noah/AdderNet/README.md

 The pretrained models are available in [google drive](https://drive.google.com/drive/folders/11ZdIst5Vwqx9Y5zHhirfaI94_7RhcBZH?usp=sharing) or [baidu cloud](https://pan.baidu.com/s/1pkaWhhKVoWPv-MCUjvxzCw) (access code:126b)

 ### Usage
+Run `python main.py'` to train on CIFAR-10.

 Run `python test.py --data_dir 'path/to/imagenet_root/'` to evaluate on ImageNet `val` set.
 You will achieve 74.9% Top accuracy and 91.7% Top-5 accuracy on the ImageNet dataset using ResNet-50.

 Run `python test.py --dataset cifar10 --model_dir models/ResNet20-AdderNet.pth --data_dir 'path/to/cifar10_root/'` to evaluate on CIFAR-10.
 You will achieve 91.8% accuracy on the CIFAR-10 dataset using ResNet-20.

-The inference of AdderNets is slow since the adder filters is implemented by `torch.cdist`.
+The inference and training of AdderNets is slow since the adder filters is implemented without cuda acceleration.
 You can write [cuda](https://docs.nvidia.com/cuda/cuda-samples/index.html) to achieve higher inference speed.

 ## Citation
 	@article{AdderNet,